 - 2 teaspoons reduced-sodium soy sauce or Bragg liquid amines

-- 1 teapoon maple syrup or agave nectar
+- 1 teaspoon maple syrup or agave nectar

-Transfer the chickpeas to a small shallow serving bowl.
-Allow to cool to room temperature, then serve as a snack or garnish.
+- Transfer the chickpeas to a small shallow serving bowl.
+Allow to cool until just warm or room temperature, then serve.

 - Here are more tasty vegan appetizers.